itspangler/geospatial-humanities-s2024/week/01_intro/README.md

 </div>

-In this first meeting, we'll assess the landscape of the digital and geospatial humanities.
-You'll learn how to think spatially from a research and storytelling perspective.
+In this first meeting, we'll assess the landscape of the digital and geospatial humanities, discussing and defining what those things are and speculating as to what their limitations might be.
+This will require us to proceed from thinking spatially and geographically towards asking spatial research questions, and ultimately, weaving together spatial narratives through maps.
+Geographic information systems – ***GIS***, for short – will be the main technology that we use to engage with those questions over the next 15 weeks.
+We will spend some time defining that as well.

+You're also going to learn how to interact with a computer, which you might already know how to do, but I humbly (if a bit ominously) submit that lots of you only *think* you know how to do, which, if that is indeed the case, makes this a critical practical part of the class.

 ---
 **Table of contents**